 Abstract

-OJECTIVE: Periprosthetic joint infection (PJI) after total hip arthroplasty (THA) is a devastating complication with enormous impact on mortality, quality of life, and health care resources.
-Previous attempts at developing risk calculators are hampered by poor predictive performance of the proposed models or a lack of external validation, and no model is derived on a European population.
+OJECTIVE: Previous attempts at developing risk calculators for periprosthetic joint infection (PJI) after total hip arthroplasty (THA) are hampered by poor predictive performance of the proposed models or a lack of external validation, and no published model is derived on a European population.
 We thus developed a parsimonious model to predict PJI within 90 days after elective THA.

-PARTICIPANTS AND METHODS: We analyzed 88,830 patients recorded in the Swedish Hip Arthroplasty Register 2008-2015 and obtained data on comorbidities and socioeconomic background variables from the National Patient Register and Statistics Sweden.
+PARTICIPANTS AND METHODS: This prediction model was derived on 88,830 patients from the Swedish Hip Arthroplasty Register and validated on 18,854 patients from The Danish Hip Arthroplasty Register.
+Data on comorbidities and socioeconomic background variables on all participants were obtained from national registers.
 Logistic least absolute shrinkage and selection operator (LASSO) regression was applied to develop prediction models for PJI within 90 days after surgery.
-Models were internally validated by bootstrapping and externally validated on a cohort of 18,854 patients from The Danish Hip Arthroplasty Register operated from 2016 to the last of December 2018.
-We assessed model performance by the area under the receiver operation characteristics curve (AUC), calibration belt plots and the fraction of new information.
+We assessed model performance by the area under the receiver operation characteristics curve (AUC), calibration belt plots, and the fraction of new information.

 RESULTS: The crude incidence rate of PJI after THA was 2.45 % within 90 days in the Swedish derivation cohort.
-A prediction model for PJI within 90 days combined the underlaying diagnosis for THA, body mass index (BMI), American Society for Anesthesiologists (ASA) class, gender, age, and the precense of arrhythmia, CNS disease, fluid electrolyte disorders, liver disease or lung airways disease, resulting in an AUC = 0.68 (95 % CI: 0.66 to 0.69) internally and AUC = 0.66 (95 % CI: 0.64 to 0.69) externally.
-These models were superior to traditional models based on the American Society for Anesthesiologists (ASA) classification , Charlson (AUC = 0.56, 95 % CI: 0.55 to 0.57), Elixhauser (AUC = 0.58, 95 % CI: 0.57 to 0.60), and the Rx Risk V comorbidity indices.
+A prediction model for PJI within 90 days combined the underlying diagnosis for THA, body mass index (BMI), American Society for Anesthesiologists (ASA) class, gender, age, and the presence of arrhythmia, CNS disease, fluid electrolyte disorders, liver disease or lung airways disease, resulting in an AUC = 0.68 (95 % CI: 0.66 to 0.69) internally and 0.66 (95 % CI: 0.64 to 0.69) externally.
+These models were superior to traditional models based on the American Society for Anesthesiologists (ASA) classification (AU= CCI:), or the Charlson (AUC = 0.56, 95 % CI: 0.55 to 0.57), Elixhauser (AUC = 0.58, 95 % CI: 0.57 to 0.60), and Rx Risk V (AU= CCI:) comorbidity indices.

-CONCLUSION: The proposed prediction models for PJI after THA are relatively parsimonious since they are based on easily accessible clinical data, and they are superior to predictions based on ASA class or more complex comorbidity indices.
+CONCLUSION: Our parsimonious prediction model for PJI after THA is based on easily accessible clinical data, and it is superior to predictions based on ASA class alone or more complex comorbidity indices.
 Our web-based calculator could simplify the individualized assessment of the risk of developing PJI prior to THA surgery and enable risk-stratified patient management.
+Nonetheless, the remaining unexplained variance indicates that unmeasured factors play an important role in the pathogenesis of PJI.

 PAGE BREAK